Maxuss/chatgpt_rs/README.md

 The function API (available in `v1.2.0+`) is currently experimental and *may* not work as intended.
 If you encounter any issues or undefined behaviour, please, create an issue in this repository!

+## MSRV

+The Minimum Supported Rust Version for this library is 1.71.1

 ## Usage

 Here is a simple usage of the API, getting completion for a single message.